 Act 260, in 1974 established the VHFA.
 Per the enabling legislation, the State appoints a majority of the nine member VHFA board of commissioners as well as authorized the State to replenish the debt reserve funds for each of the reserve funds established by the VHFA.
 During the 2007/2008 legislative session, the Legislature increased the State's authorization for replenishing the debt from \$84 million to \$155 million.
 Although the State has no legal obligation to repay VHFA's debt, approximately \$90 million of bonds collateralized by loans under the multi-family program carry the State's moral obligation to replenish the associated reserve fund.
 Moral obligation is a legal term describing a duty someone ought to perform, but, isn't legally obligated to perform.
-In addition to the moral obligation to perform, the State Treasurer to extend up to \$50 million in short term credit to VHFA.
+In addition to the moral obligation to perform, the State has provided financial support to the VHFA.
+Act 176 of the 2007/2008 legislative session authorized the State Treasurer to extend up to \$50 million in short term credit to VHFA.
 During the State's fiscal year 2009, \$17.5 million was extended to VHFA and repaid.